drublic/css-modal/README.md

 Please be aware that you need to stop playing videos or audio manually after hiding the modal.

-For extensibility there is an event `cssmodal:show` fired on the modal itself after the modal is shown.
+There is an event `cssmodal:show` fired on the modal itself after the modal is shown.
 Another event `cssmodal:hide` is fired after the modal is hidden.